emilybagley/disgust_reversal_learning-stage2/results/comp_modeling/modelCompAndChecks.md

 <p>

-And looking within this, the single learning rate models are have better diagnostics (e.g., effective sample size is much higher for the single learning rate models))
+And looking within this, the single learning rate models have better diagnostics (e.g., effective sample size is much higher for the single learning rate models))
 </p>